sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 ## Adding a screen recording (screencast)

 A screen recording (screencast) is a great way to see a feature or flow in action, and we want everyone at Sourcegraph to feel capable of creating GIF-like videos and/or longer videos.
-This doesn’t mean though that you’re on your own, so if you need assistance of any kind, including something created entirely for you, just reach out to your mates on the marketing team and we’ll help you get it sorted!
+If you need assistance of any kind, including something created entirely for you, just reach out to your mates on the marketing team and we’ll help you get it sorted!

 ### Screen recording apps

 The reason to use a paid tool is more settings, export quality controls, and a nicer workflow for producing assets.
 If you’re planning on doing this more than once, it’s worth investing in a professional tool.

 - [QuickTime (videos and GIF-like videos)](https://support.apple.com/en-au/guide/quicktime-player/qtp97b08e666/mac)<br/>
   Can capture a window, a selection of, or the entire screen, and in conjunction with the "Split Clip" functionality makes trimming the start and end easy.
-It’s a great tool that’s free on macOS.
+It’s a great tool, free on macOS.

 - [Cleanshot](https://getcleanshot.com/)<br/>
   Export screen recordings to video and nice features such as hiding desktop icons and notifications during recordings automatically.
-It does not have any editing or annotation tools for screen recordings though.
+It does not have any editing or annotation tools for screen recordings.

 - [ScreenFlow](https://www.telestream.net/screenflow/overview.htm)<br/>
   Simply the best screen recording, editing, and production tool available.
 Designed primarily for video work (e.g. editing).